blackjax-devs/blackjax/examples/howto_use_aesara.md

 logprob_jax = logprob_fn.vm.jit_fn
 ```

 JAX-compiled functions currently returns a tuple with a single element, but JAX can only differentiate scalar values and will complain.
-In addition, we would like to work with dictionaries for the values of the variables in Blackjax, and finally the value of `Y_vv` is fixed.
+In addition, we would like to work with dictionaries for the values of the variables in BlackJAX, and finally the value of `Y_vv` is fixed.
 So let's wrap the compiled function in a function that has the desired behavior:

 ```{code-cell}
 def logprob_fn(position):